 Calls for service will be answered by a certified Department of Public Safety Dispatcher who is trained to gather information and to dispatch the appropriate personnel to the location to take the necessary steps to address the situation and /or document the incident.

-All calls to the Public Safety emergency number (215.895.2222) or the non-emergency number (215.895.2822) and all emergency call box lines are digitally recorded for safety and quality assurance purposes.
+All calls to the Public Safety emergency number (215.895.2222) and all emergency call box lines are digitally recorded for safety and quality assurance purposes.